dpiponi/Moodler/README.md

 I was also unable to make things work sandboxed.
 I don't know how to point my own code at the sandbox when it's using hint.

-Get all the dependencies with
+You'll need alex and happy:

+    cabal install alex happy

+And then you'll need to build all the libraries Moodler depends on:

     cabal install --only-dependencies

+You may need to experiment with the above if building alex or happy pulls in a library incompatible with one of the Moodler dependencies.

 Build with

     make

 And run the code from wherever you check it out to.
+(Actually `cabal build` should perform `make` as well.)

 It runs as two processes.
 One is the server and the other is the GUI client.
 Communication is OSC via UDP.

 Typically: